 My top tips for using Bister

 - Be generous – Light coverings of Bister spray can look sparse and splattered.
-Flood your surface and let the ink run around.

-- Varnish when dry – If you want your piece to last, use a spray varnish when it’s finished.
+- Varnish when dry – If you want your piece to last, use a spray varnish when it’s dry.
 Bister is still water reactive after drying and is not lightfast so it will need protection.

 You can find these tips and more in my free digital download Quick Guide to Bister.